Actress Mila Kunis' escaped stalker caught near Los Angeles

 Dunn was convicted in 2013 of stalking Kunis and was later placed on probation, but after he violated his probation he was sentenced to three years in state prison, Bingham said.

-In April, Dunn was released early from prison with work and good behaviour credits and was transferred to the Pomona mental health facility, he said.
+In April, Dunn was released early from prison with work and good behavior credits and was transferred to the Pomona mental health facility, he said.

 Kunis had been notified of Dunn's escape, authorities said.